 - In the left-side navigation pane, click Performance Monitor.

 - Perform the following operations based on the architecture of the ApsaraDB for Redis instance.Note You can query the monitoring data of the previous month.
 The maximum time range that you can specify for a query is seven days.
 For example, if the current day is March 10, 2021, you can query the monitoring data from February 10 to March 10.
 If you set the start time to February 10, the latest end time is February 17.

 Architecture Procedure Standard Specify a time range.
 Select a node type and specify a time range.
 Click one of the following tabs:

 - All: displays the average values of metrics for all data nodes or proxy nodes.
 The following figure shows the average CPU utilization of all data nodes.

 - Data Node or Proxy Node: displays the trend chart of a specified node.

-Note For more information about metrics, see Monitoring metrics.
+Note For more information about metrics, see Metrics.

 - On the right side of View, you can select the number of trend charts displayed per row.
 Up to three trend charts can be displayed per row.

 - To display the trend chart of a specific metric group, click the name of the metric group on the right side of the page.